VIDEO COURSE

 The boiling point is the final stage of the rising action — arriving just before the climax, at which point the story actually “boils over”.

-To clarify, the boiling point is not the climax itself, but the final incident (or sequence of incidents) that triggers the climax.
-After this, the rising action (which was always “rising” to the climactic scene, after all!) is over, the climax occurs, and the falling action and denouement follow.
+To clarify, the boiling point is not the climax itself but the final incident (or sequence of incidents) that triggers it.
+After this, the rising action (which was always “rising” to the climactic scene, after all!) is over, the climax occurs, and the falling action and denouement follow, putting a final bow on the story.

 Examples of narrative “boiling points”